Entries linking to safely

 c.
-1300, "unscathed, unhurt, uninjured; free from danger or molestation, in safety, secure; saved spiritually, redeemed, not damned;" from Old French sauf "protected, watched-over; assured of salvation," from Latin salvus "uninjured, in good health, safe," related to salus "good health," saluber "healthful," all from PIE *solwos from root *sol- "whole, well-kept."
+1300, sauf, "unscathed, unhurt, uninjured; free from danger or molestation, in safety, secure; saved spiritually, redeemed, not damned;" from Old French sauf "protected, watched-over; assured of salvation," from Latin salvus "uninjured, in good health, safe," which is related to salus "good health," saluber "healthful" (all from PIE *solwos from root *sol- "whole, well-kept").
+For the phonological development of safe from sauf, OED compares gage from Old North French gauge.

-As a quasi-preposition from c.
-1300, on model of French and Latin cognates.
 From late 14c. as "rescued, delivered; protected; left alive, unkilled."
-Meaning "not exposed to danger" (of places) is attested from late 14c.; of actions, etc., "free from risk," first recorded 1580s.
-Meaning "sure, reliable, not a danger" is from c.
+The meaning "not exposed to danger" (of places, later of valuables) is attested from late 14c.; in reference to actions, etc., the meaning "free from risk," is recorded by 1580s.
+The sense of "sure, reliable, not a danger" is from c.
 1600.
-Sense of "conservative, cautious" is from 1823.
-Paired alliteratively with sound (adj.) from late 14c.
-The noun safe-conduct (late 13c.) is from Old French sauf-conduit (13c.).
+The sense of "conservative, cautious" is from 1823.
+It has been paired alliteratively with sound (adj.) from c.
+1300.
+In Middle English it also meant "in good health," also "delivered from sin or damnation."
+Related: Safeness.

 common adverbial suffix, forming from adjectives adverbs signifying "in a manner denoted by" the adjective, Middle English, from Old English -lice, from Proto-Germanic *-liko- (cognates: Old Frisian -like, Old Saxon -liko, Dutch -lijk, Old High German -licho, German -lich, Old Norse -liga, Gothic -leiko); see -ly (1).
 Cognate with lich, and identical with like (adj.).